Church of St. Nicholas Within, Dublin

 St. Nicholas Within is a former Church of Ireland parish church in Dublin city, Ireland.
-It was located at the corner of Nicholas St. and Christchurch Place, where part of its entrance may be seen next to the Peace Park.
+It was located at the corner of Nicholas Street and Christchurch Place, where part of its entrance may be seen next to the Peace Park although this structure was disassembled and rebuilt approximately 10-15 metres back from its original location in 1911 as part of road widening works.

 The term may also refer to the civil parish in the barony of Dublin City which was one of nine and a half baronies in the old County Dublin.

 The church

-The original church was built in the 11th century by Bishop Donat and was dedicated to St. Nicholas of Myra, the patron saint of sailors.
+The original church was built in the 11th century by Bishop Donat and was dedicated to Saint Nicholas of Myra, the patron saint of sailors.
 It received its name during the episcopate of Alexander de Bicknor (1317–1349), when the parish of St. Nicholas was extended outside the city so as to include the Manor of St. Sepulchre and the Deanery of St Patrick.
 The parish was divided into two parts: St. Nicholas Within the Walls and St. Nicholas Without.

 The church fell into disrepair in the 17th century, and was rebuilt in 1707.
 By 1835 it was again having problems, and it was unroofed, although a chapel in the church, St. Mary's, continued to be used until 1847.
 It was planned to demolish the church and build a new one.
 However, this was never done, and the parish united with that of St. Audoen in 1867.